Beautiful mountain view on the trail to Everest Base Camp, Khumbu region, Nepal 2026

 Trek to Gorakshep (5,164m/16,942ft) and Everest Base Camp (5,364m/17,598ft)

 Today is the highlight of our trek!
 We’ll start early, following the lateral moraine of the Khumbu Glacier.
 The trail undulates over rocky terrain with several short, steep sections.
 A short three-hour trek will take you to Gorakshep, a village sitting on top of a frozen lake bed.
 This village will serve us lunch and will be our final stop on our trek to the Everest Base Camp.
-After a light lunch at Gorakshep, we’ll continue to Everest Base Camp.
-It’s a two to three hours walk to the base camp from here and you will get to stand on the foot of the tallest peak in the world.
-Gaze at the Everest as much as you want but you cannot camp here with your trekking permit so we will have to return to Gorakshep before night.
+After lunch at Gorakshep, you set off for the moment you’ve been building towards for nine days.
+The trail winds across the rocky moraine of the Khumbu Glacier, uneven, slow, and surreal.
+Then the prayer flags appear.
+Hundreds of them, snapping in the wind above a flat expanse of rock and ice.
+You’re at Everest Base Camp.
+The Khumbu Icefall towers above you.
+The summit is hidden in cloud somewhere 3,500 metres higher.
+Most people stand quietly for a while.
+Take your time you’ve earned it.
+We return to Gorakshep before dark.

 Trek Distance: Lobuche to Gorakshep: 4.5km (2.8 miles)| Gorakshep to EBC and back: 7km (4.3 miles) round trip